sebastienrousseau/sebastienrousseau.github.io/content/shokunin.md

 straightforward and completes in milliseconds.

-The resulting website, in turn, is fully responsive, compliant with the Web Content Accessibility Guidelines (WCAG), ADA, and optimized for SEO from the outset.
+The resulting website, in turn, is fully responsive, compliant with the Web Content Accessibility Guidelines (WCAG), ADA, and is optimized for SEO from the outset.

 The meticulous attention to detail makes Shokunin a new standard for static